-- 1. LS 1B: An Integrated Introduction to the Life Sciences. - 2.
-Four additional HEB courses, including GENED 1027, plus three Human Evolutionary Biology courses, found at courses.my.harvard.edu.
+- 1. LS 1B - 2.
+GENED 1027 or GENED 1056, plus three additional Human Evolutionary Biology courses, found at courses.my.harvard.edu.

 One First-Year Seminar may be counted for the secondary field in HEB if taught by an HEB faculty member.
-All courses must be taken for a letter grade, except relevant First-Year Seminars, which are graded SAT/UNSAT.
+All courses must be taken for a letter grade, except relevant First-Year Seminars, which are graded SAT/UNS.
 Only courses for which a satisfactory grade is received will receive secondary field credit.